SME R&D Tax Relief or RDEC – Which one should I apply to?

 There we go: the four tests that decide whether you should apply for SME R&D Tax Relief or RDEC.

-To be clear, you need to apply to the RDEC scheme if you meet any of the conditions explained in these tests.
-You don’t have to meet all of them.
+To be clear, you need to apply to the RDEC scheme if you fail any of these tests.

 It’s extremely important that you apply for R&D Tax Credits via the correct scheme.